IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - We shall refer to such decompositions as being lossy decompositions, and, conversely, to those that are not as lossless decompositions.

 Chapter 8.3 Decomposition Using Functional Dependencies
   -  In general, we use Greek letters for sets of attributes (for example, α).
 We use a lowercase Roman letter followed by an uppercase Roman letter in parentheses to refer to a relation schema (for example, r(R)).
 We use the notation r(R) to show that the schema is for relation r, with R denoting the set of attributes, but at times simplify our notation to use just R when the relation name does not matter to us.
 Of course, a relation schema is a set of attributes, but not all sets of attributes are schemas.
 When we use a lowercase Greek letter, we are referring to a set of attributes that may or may not be a schema.
-A Roman letter is used when we wish to indicate that the set of attributes is deﬁnitely a schema.
+A Roman letter is used when we wish to indicate that the set of attributes is definitely a schema.
-  - When a set of attributes is a superkey, we denote it by K. A superkey pertains to a speciﬁc relation schema, so we use the terminology “K is a superkey of r(R).”
+  - When a set of attributes is a superkey, we denote it by K. A superkey pertains to a specific relation schema, so we use the terminology “K is a superkey of r(R).”
   - We use a lowercase name for relations.
-In our examples, these names are intended to be realistic(for example, instructor), while in our deﬁnitions and algorithms, we use single letters, like r.
+In our examples, these names are intended to be realistic(for example, instructor), while in our definitions and algorithms, we use single letters, like r.
   - A relation, of course, has a particular value at any given time; we refer to that as an instance and use the term “instance of r”.
 When it is clear that we are talking about an instance, we may uses imply the relation name (for example, r).

 Chapter 8.3.1 Keys and Functional Dependencies
   - A database models a set of entities and relationships in the real world.
 There are usually a variety of constraints(rules) on the data in the real world.
 For example, some of the constraints that are expected to hold in a university database are:
-    1. Students and instructors are uniquely identiﬁed by their ID.
+    1. Students and instructors are uniquely identified by their ID.
     2. Each student and instructor has only one name.
     3. Each instructor and student is (primarily) associated with only one department.
     4. Each department has only one value for its budget, and only one associated building.
-  - An instance of a relation that satisﬁes all such real-world constraints is called a legal instance of the relation; a legal instance of a database is one where all the relation instances are legal instances.
+  - An instance of a relation that satisfies all such real-world constraints is called a legal instance of the relation; a legal instance of a database is one where all the relation instances are legal instances.
-  - We deﬁned the notion of a superkey as a set of one or more attributes that, taken collectively, allows us to identify uniquely a tuple in the relation.
-We restate that deﬁnition here as follows: Let r (R) be a relation schema.
+  - We defined the notion of a superkey as a set of one or more attributes that, taken collectively, allows us to identify uniquely a tuple in the relation.
+We restate that definition here as follows: Let r (R) be a relation schema.
 A subset K of R is a superkey of r(R) if, in any legal instance of r (R), for all pairs t1 and t2 of tuples in the instance of r if t1 /= t2, thent1[K] /= t2[K].
 That is, no two tuples in any legal instance of relation r(R) may have the same value on attribute k.
-  - Whereas a superkey is a set of attributes that uniquely identiﬁes an entire tuple, a functional dependency allows us to express constraints that uniquely identify the values of certain attributes.
+  - Whereas a superkey is a set of attributes that uniquely identifies an entire tuple, a functional dependency allows us to express constraints that uniquely identify the values of certain attributes.
   - Consider a relation schema r(R), and let α ⊆ R and β ⊆ R.
-    - Given an instance of r(R), we say that the instance satisﬁes the functional dependency α → β if for all pairs of tuplest1 and t2 in the instance such that t1[α] = t2[β], it is also the case that t1[α] = t2[β].
+    - Given an instance of r(R), we say that the instance satisfies the functional dependency α → β if for all pairs of tuplest1 and t2 in the instance such that t1[α] = t2[β], it is also the case that t1[α] = t2[β].
-    - We say that the functional dependency α → β holds on schema r(R) if, in every legal instance of r (R) it satisﬁes the functional dependency.
+    - We say that the functional dependency α → β holds on schema r(R) if, in every legal instance of r (R) it satisfies the functional dependency.
   - Using the functional-dependency notation, we say that K is a superkey of r(R)if the functional dependency K → R holds on r(R).
 In other words, K is a superkey if, for every legal instance of r(R), for every pair of tuples t1 and t2 from the instance, whenever t1[K] = t2[K], it is also the case that t1[R] = t2[R]
   - Functional dependencies allow us to express constraints that we cannot express with superkeys.
   - ``` inst_dept (ID, name, salary, dept_name, building, budget) ```